ahmedmos3ad/inova_fcm/README.md

 rails generate inova_fcm:install
 ```

-This will create a configuration file at config/initializers/inova_aws_s3.rb.
-Open the file and set your AWS credentials:
+This will create a configuration file at config/initializers/inova_fcm.rb.
+Open the file and set your Firebase credentials:

 ```ruby
 InovaFCM.configure do |config|